evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 **Preferred Skills**: Survival, Athletics

-The Sahwat is considered difficult terrain unless specificed otherwise by the DM; a party moving at a normal pace on foot will cover around 10 miles per day.
+The Sahwat is considered difficult terrain unless specified otherwise by the DM; a party moving at a normal pace on foot will cover around 10 miles per day.
 The party may also choose to move at half-speed or quick-march:

 | Speed  | mi/Day        | Water  | Effects              |
 |--------|---------------|--------|----------------------|